IdyllicPeripherals/idyllicperipherals.github.io/_posts/2023-02-14-DIY Dye Sub Attempt #1.md

 There are also many issues with the sublimation quality due of several factors:
 * Printer colour profile is slightly off
-* Oven didn’t consistently heat the Jig and keycaps
+* Oven didn’t consistently heat the jig and keycaps
-* Cooking Time and Temperature – left in the oven too long
+* Cooking time and temperature – left in the oven too long
 * Cooling happened too slowly
 * Uneven pressure on the silicone membrane – poor management of the vacuum system